 The Chaudière family has been part of the European Cellars portfolio since our founding in 1990 when the Rhône Valley […]Keep Reading

-The Chaudière family has been part of the European Cellars portfolio since our founding in 1990 when the Rhône Valley wasn’t really on anyone’s radar let alone the then backwaters of the region such as Ventoux.
-How things have changed!
-Paul and Edith have turned things over to their sons Alex and Fred, and the Ventoux is no longer viewed at an insignificant satellite of the Rhône Valley but an important appellation in its own right.
+The Chaudière family has been part of the European Cellars portfolio since our founding in 1990 when the Rhône Valley wasn’t really on anyone’s radar, let alone the then backwaters of the region such as Ventoux, how things have changed!
+Paul and Edith have turned things over to their sons Alex and Fred, and the Ventoux is no longer viewed as an insignificant satellite of the Rhône Valley but an important appellation in its own right.
 It should come as no surprise to anyone familiar with the geography of the southern Rhône that the soils in the shadow of Mt Ventoux are rich in limestone, or that these vineyards are located at a higher elevation than in the neighboring Rhône Valley, or that older vines produce more concentrated and complex fruit.
-At Château Pesquié all of these conditions combine to create wines that are rich in fruit with remarkable balance and purity.
+At Château Pesquié, all of these conditions combine to create wines that are rich in fruit with remarkable balance and purity.

-Now in the capable hands of Fred and Alex Chaudière, the sons of Edith and Paul, Château Pesquié is comprised of 100 hectares of vines.
+Now in the capable hands of Fred and Alex Chaudière, Edith and Paul’s sons, Château Pesquié comprises 100 hectares of vines.
 Only organic treatments and composts are used in the vineyard.
 Weed control is done by turning over the soil, and harvesting is done by hand.
-There are three main terroirs on the property: rocky limestone clay, red clay and loamy gray clay.
-They grow Grenache, Syrah, Carignan, Cinsault, Mourvedre, Roussanne, Clairette, Viognier, Chardonnay and Muscat.
-Their most common and diverse plantings are of Syrah and Grenache, each chosen specifically for their soils and exposure.
-Fortunately the Ventoux has a cooler micro-climate than the vineyards near the Rhône so Fred and Alex can be guaranteed a longer and slower ripening of their fruit – especially important for these two varieties.
+There are three main terroirs on the property: rocky limestone clay, red clay, and loamy gray clay.
+They grow Grenache, Syrah, Carignan, Cinsault, Mourvedre, Roussanne, Clairette, Viognier, Chardonnay, and Muscat.
+Their most common and diverse plantings are Syrah and Grenache, each chosen specifically for their soils and exposure.
+Fortunately, the Ventoux has a cooler micro-climate than the vineyards near the Rhône, so Fred and Alex can be guaranteed a longer and slower ripening of their fruit – especially important for these two varieties.
 The age of the vines ranges from 20 to well over 80 years old.